ministryofjustice/moj-frontend/docs/design-system-impact.md

           £12.4M
         </span>
         <p class="lead">
-          additional spend would have been necessary for services to arrive at the same point, without the MOJ Design System
+          extra would have been spent without the MOJ Design System
         </p>
       </div>
     </div>